Do you . . .

 - Feel like you will always feel this way and never get better?

 Many new mothers will experience some of these feelings.
 If you answered yes to more than three of these question, you may have postpartum depression.
 PPD affects approximately 20% of all postpartum women.
 It is a real illness.
 It is very treatable.
 Do not deny yourself the opportunity to feel good again.
 Do not let misinformation, uncertainty, shame, finances, embarrassment, or denial get in the way of you getting the help you need.
-Talk to your doctor.
-Talk to your husband.
+Talk to your healthcare provider.
+Talk to your partner.
 Once you decide to seek treatment, you will be on the road to feeling better.

 The Edinburgh Postnatal Depression Scale (EPDS)